matzman666/OpenVR-InputEmulator/Readme.md

 NOTE: Adjust the path the `msvc2015_64` folder in Qt to match your installation

 ## Building
-1. Open *'VRInputEmulator.sln'* in Visual Studio 2015.
+1. Open *'VRInputEmulator.sln'* in Visual Studio Community.
-2. Build Solution
+2. Build the driver.

 # Known Bugs